yewey2/pong-pytorch/README.md

 Once installed, you can run training code under `pong_main.py`, or the testing code under `pong_test.py`.

+In `pong_test.py`, you can change the file to run on line 17, by inputing the file name.
+The default file is `pong_best.hdf5`.

 To show the game itself, go to `Env.py`, and change `RENDERING = True` (line 3).